 SAIC is a wonderful place to practice art history.
 I am part of a large department of specialists in modern and contemporary art who have a diversity of perspectives and areas of expertise.
 The wider art school community is a vibrant place, where artists, critics, and scholars mix together and ask the same question when confronted both by masterpieces from history and by just-finished works in the studios.
 Why does art matter now?

 When teaching, my main goal is to have a lively conversation where the entire class takes the art before us and uses it to debate broader social, political, and philosophical issues.

 Raskin has been a professor at the School of the Art Institute of Chicago since 2000.
 He has served as the Chair of the Art History, Theory and Criticism department from 2010–13 and as the Chair of the Sculpture department form 2013–2014.
 He teaches seminars on Minimalism, Pop, Postminimalism, Vito Acconci, Rosalind Krauss, Jackson Pollock, Michael Fried, Andy Warhol, and "feedback" in installation, performance, and video art.
 Raskin's scholarly work and research has been acknowledged by many institutions, including with fellowships awarded by the Smithsonian Institution, the National Endowment for the Humanities, the Wyeth Foundation for American Art, American Council of Learned Societies, and the Whitney Museum.
 In 2009, Raskin was honored with the SAIC Class of 2009 Faculty Member of The Year award for excellence in teaching.

-David's book Donald Judd, was published by Yale in late 2010, and has been reviewed in more than a dozen publications.
-Raskin's other writings are widely read, and he has contributed essays to catalogs of exhibitions at the Tate Modern, Moderna Museet (Stockholm), Museum of Contemporary Art, Chicago, Ludwig Museum (Cologne), and the Stedelijk Museum.
+Raskin's book Donald Judd was published by Yale in late 2010 and has been reviewed in more than a dozen publications.
+Raskin's other writings are widely read, and he has contributed essays to catalogs of exhibitions at the Tate Modern; Moderna Museet, Stockholm; Museum of Contemporary Art, Chicago; Ludwig Museum, Cologne; and the Stedelijk Museum.